moaiandin/stoplight.io/netlify/blog-posts/don’t-waste-your-time-building-fake-apis-in-code.md

 1. **A Mock API is Flexible.**
    Whether you work on the front-end or the back-end or your API is internal or external, you can set a mock API to return the data you want.
 Responses can be static or flexible.
 It should return all the same data types, arrays and object you would expect of a real API.
 Your mock data can be dynamic, randomly generated, and can even allow for different results based on input.\
    \
-   They are also customizable to be locally run on your computer (for moments when you might need low latency), for your whole team to use publically, and/or to keep your mock servers updated for the next cycle of improvement to your project.
+   They are also customizable to be locally run on your computer (for moments when you might need low latency), for your whole team to use publicly, and/or to keep your mock servers updated for the next cycle of improvement to your project.
 2. **It gives you feedback sooner.**\
    The quicker you can get feedback on a project, the less your team builds out features that felt good in the abstract but turn out to be ineffective.
 With a mock API, you can gather feedback from devs as they use it.
 For example, if your front-end developers have built out the framework, but are waiting for a back-end team to complete the API for production, a mock API can let front-end devs utilize something that has the same parameters as your under-construction API .\
    \